Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 ﻿# Oracle DDL Export Scripts

-This repository provides some simple scripts to help exporting your Oracle code so it can be migrated to [Snowflake](https://www.snowflake.com/) using [SnowConvert](https://docs.snowconvert.com/snowconvert/for-oracle/introduction).
+This repository offers a collection of straightforward scripts designed to facilitate the export of your Oracle code, making it easier to migrate to [Snowflake](https://www.snowflake.com/).
+These scripts are specifically crafted to simplify the process of extracting your Oracle code artifacts, such as stored procedures, functions, and views, ensuring a smooth transition to [Snowflake](https://www.snowflake.com/) using [SnowConvert](https://docs.snowconvert.com/snowconvert/for-oracle/introduction).

 ## Version